rubatopy/rubato/docs/source/tutorials/platformer/step3.rst

     main.update = update

 Add the above code between the ``main.add`` and the ``rb.begin`` lines.
 Anything inside this custom update function will be run every frame.
-Inside this function, we will check for player input and update the player's velocity accordingly.
+Inside this function, we will check for player input and update the player's velocity accordingly:

 .. code-block:: python